viron-src/recrypt_model/readme.md

 If you require idempotency on any request that involves the transfer or trade of currency then an idempotency UUID field should be available for that request as documented in the protobuf files.

 Randomly generate this field for each request you want idempotent and re-use the field for the request if it failed with an undocumented error.
-Once the first gRPC OK response is received this means the transaction has successfully occurred and further requests will return OK - performing no further changes.
+Once the first gRPC OK response is received this means the transaction has successfully occurred and further requests with the same idempotency UUID will return OK - performing no further changes.

-Changing the payload of the request but keeping the idempotent field the same is undefined behaviour; there is no guarantee to know which payload was processed.
+Changing the payload of the request but keeping the idempotent field the same is undefined behaviour; there is no guarantee to know which payload was processed by the system.
 Make sure to change idempotent field when changing any other field in the RPC.

 ## Success failures